Scleroderma and Other Fibrosing Conditions

 - What tests to perform?

-- How should patients with scleroderma be managed?
+- How should patients be managed?

-- What happens to patients with scleroderma?
+- What happens to these patients?

 How to utilize team care?